VSI VMS/XDE

 1. Introduction

-VMS Cross-Development Environment (VMS/XDE) is a set of tools for developing OpenVMS x86-64 applications on GNU/Linux operating systems.
+VMS Cross-Development Environment (VMS/XDE) is a set of tools for developing OpenVMS x86-64 applications on Linux operating systems.
 For a large part based on OpenVMS itself, it offers an accurate OpenVMS-like user environment suitable for OpenVMS development and debugging, using the exact same toolchain (compiler, librarian, linker, debugger) that is available on OpenVMS x86-64.
-Running on Linux, it also provides access to Linux-based tools like editors and source-control.
+Running on Linux, it also provides access to Linux-based tools, like editors and source-control.

 2. System Requirements